Background and Short History

 Where We Are Today

 Today, AHOPE is thriving.
 More people than ever know of and support AHOPE and the miraculous work they do.
 And more and more children are surviving a diagnosis of HIV.
 While this adds to the challenge of caring for many children for longer periods of time, it is a wonderful problem to have.
 AHOPE children are going to school, learning to manage their disease, and some are preparing for life outside of AHOPE.
-The very first child to “age-out” of the system will be leaving in the not too distant future.
-This has created significant challenges for AHOPE.
-The age range of children there is now from infant to age 18.
+We have had 5 young men graduate from AHOPE and are living independently in their community.
+For the first time, we have 3 young men who are attending University in different areas of the country.
+These University students will remain in our independent program through the duration of their education.
+The age range of our youngsters at AHOPE Ethiopia is from infancy through 24 years old.